THE IMPORTANCE OF

 Regular eye tests are a crucial component of your personal healthcare and are essential as they can detect underlying health problems as well as help maintain good vision.

-Before the examination begins, our Optometrist will ask a number of questions, including whether you’ve had problems with your eyes, if you currently wear glasses or contact lenses, have had any serious eye infections, injuries or operations and if any close relatives have had any eye problems.
-You will also be asked about your general health and any medications you are taking as well as the type of work you do as these all can affect your eye health.
+Before the examination begins, our Optometrist will ask a number of questions about your current and previous eye health, any family history of eye health concerns, any medications you are taking, and the type of work you do as these all can affect your eye health.

 The Optometrist will then begin to asses your current prescription and vision with a series of tests and checks including asking you to read letters of decreasing size on a test chart and looking at your eye in greater detail with a microscope or ophthalmoscope.

 Occasionally, it may be necessary to dilate the pupils using drops.
 This can help us detect abnormalities such as diabetes, high blood pressure, glaucoma and more.